maxgrossenbacher/nlp_yelp_reviews/README.md

 <sup>* Target is a combination of rating and price range</sup>

-These models will be used as a baseline to which future models will be compared.
 #### Grid Search:
 A [grid search](https://github.com/maxgrossenbacher/nlp_yelp_reviews/blob/master/grid_search.py) for each target/label was run on 3 different classification models:
 * [Gradient Boosted Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)